mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 > **NOTE**: In particular, a **JavaScript** port of Softanza is currently being developed to provide the same programming experience for web frontends.
 The SystemLayer of the library (described in Section 4 hereafter) is intended to be partially implemented in **Julia**.
 A full port is also planned, to align with a larger ecosystem of data-intensive and AI-driven applications.

-## 3. A Programming Framework for Computational Thinking
+## Softanza as a Programming Framework for Computational Thinking

 Computational thinking is the ability to conceptualize, design, and articulate solutions to complex problems through a programming environment that mirrors natural thought processes.
 Under the motto "What You Think Is What You Write", Softanza fosters this approach.